Stocks Mixed, but Dow Keeps Winning Streak

 ADVERTISEMENT

-Kellogg's stock jumped 4.3% as second-quarter earnings for the maker of Frosted Flakes and Eggo waffles beat analyst expectations.
-Separately, Clorox shares added 2.1% after the maker of consumer products such as liquid bleach and trash bags reported a climb in net profits for the latest quarter.
+Kellogg's stock jumped 2.92, or 4.3%, to 70.36 as second-quarter earnings for the maker of Frosted Flakes and Eggo waffles beat analyst expectations.

+Clorox shares added 2.76, or 2.1%, to 134.73 after the maker of products such as liquid bleach and trash bags reported a climb in net profit for the latest quarter.

-Shares of Tesla jumped around 6.5% after the electric-car company reiterated its plans to sell more vehicles during the second half of the year.
+Shares of Tesla jumped 21.20, or 6.5%, to 347.09 after the electric-car company reiterated its plans to sell more vehicles during the second half of the year.

-Declines in the British pound helped push the export-heavy FTSE 100 index up 0.9%, highlighted by exporters such as British American Tobacco and AstraZeneca.
+Elsewhere, declines in the British pound helped push the export-heavy FTSE 100 index up 0.9%, with British American Tobacco and AstraZeneca both rising.

 (END) Dow Jones Newswires